-Sometimes, it can be difficult to peg down the characteristics of a good friend.
+Sometimes, it can be difficult to peg down the good characteristics of a best friend.
 Friendship isn't always easy and sometimes the best thing one friend can do for another is an unpopular decision.
 Other times, a good friend seems to be anyone who is fun.
-While friendship might not be simple, there are a few characteristics of a good friend that every teen should keep in mind.
+While friendship might not be simple, there are a few traits of a good friend that every teen should keep in mind.

 How Friendship Can Be Difficult